BAAI-DCAI/SpatialBot/README.md

 We recommend using depth information from sensors if possible.
 Follow [depthmap instructions](https://github.com/BAAI-DCAI/SpatialBot/blob/main/SpatialQA_depthmap_instruction/SpatialQA_depthmap_instruction.md) to prepare estimated depth information on your own RGB images.

+## ⚙ Embodied SpatialBot & SpatialQA-E Dataset
+We collect SpatialQA-E, a robot manipulation dataset focusing on spatial understanding and reasoning.
+SpatialBot is finetuned on SpatialQA-E for pick-and-place abilities.
+CKPTs and the dataset will be available soon.

 ## 🔗 Usage
 If you find this repository helpful, please cite our paper.